southside-chillers/southside.chillers.online/southside/content/chapters/quiznius-altius-fortius.md

 “Well, team,” says [Hanamir](/characters/hanamir/).
 “That went a lot better than I thought it would.”

 The adventurers return to the chamber that they refer to as the Beetle Room.
 There are three exits they have not yet tried.
 One of them is a doorless hallway, long and L-shaped.
-It slopes upward, prompting a stream of excited babbling from Magic.
+It slopes upward, prompting a stream of excited babbling from [Magick](/characters/magick/).

 “It’ll be up higher, I’m sure of it!” she says.
 “The higher we go, the stronger it feels.
 I need you to unshackle me so that I can grab it when I see it—I know I’ll recognize it, not even by sight, but by the feeling in my *heart*—”